Home » Skin Care » Body Skin Care » Skin Tanning

 • The best and most effective way to prevent skin cancer is preventing sun damaged skin or preventing a sun burn

-• Skin cancer risk factors include age and skin sensitivity
+• include age and skin sensitivity

 • Always take precautions before going out to lay in the sun, such as using a product with at least an SPF of 15